TomatenKuchenDEV/docs/docs/birthday.md

 - `birthday set 29 2 2000 public`
 	- Sets a public birthday which is announced every year on 02/29.
 If the year is not a leap year, the message will appear on 03/01.
 - `birthday set 1 4`
+	- Sets a not public birthday which is announced every year on 04/01.

 ### Delete birthday